luiarthur/config/conf/unix/vim/README.md

 ## To activate the linter
 Writing to the file in vim will activate the linter.
+In my vimrc, I added a few lines to disable syntax checking by default for scala, for speed in sbt checks.
+To re-enable in vim, do `ctrl-w E`.

 ## More
 For more, visit https://github.com/vim-syntastic/syntastic